-Defendants' date to answer, move to dismiss or otherwise respond to the Consolidated APL Lawsuit and the Consolidated ATLS Lawsuits are currently February 2, 2015.
+Defendants' date to answer, move to dismiss or otherwise respond to the Consolidated APL Lawsuit and the Consolidated ATLS Lawsuit is currently February 2, 2015.
 Defendants' date to answer, move to dismiss or otherwise respond to the Tulsa Lawsuit has not yet been set.
+The parties in the Consolidated APL Lawsuit and the Consolidated ATLS Lawsuit are also currently engaging in expedited discovery.
 Targa and Atlas cannot predict the outcome of these or any other lawsuits that might be filed subsequent to the date of the filing of this proxy statement/prospectus, nor can Targa or Atlas predict the amount of time and expense that will be required to resolve the Lawsuits.
 Targa, Atlas and the other defendants named in these lawsuits intend to defend vigorously against these and any other actions.